xrdocs/application-hosting/_tutorials/2016-06-17-xr-toolbox-part-5-running-a-native-wrl7-app.md

 >
 **The gray region inside the control plane LXC represents the global-vrf network namespace in the XR linux environment.
 Today, IOS-XR only supports the mapping of global/default VRF in IOS-XR with the network namespace in XR linux.**

-To get into the XR linux shell (global-vrf network namespace), we two techniques:
+To get into the XR linux shell (global-vrf network namespace), we have two techniques:

 *  **From XR CLI**:  Issue the `bash` command to drop into the XR linux shell from the CLI.
 *  **Over SSH using port 57722**:  Port 22 is used by XR SSH.
 To enable a user/tool to drop directly into the XR linux shell, we enable SSH over port 57722.
 Any reachable IP address of XR could be used for this purpose.